cs-uob/COMSM0085/exercises/part2/src/scrape/soup.md

 with webpages in an automated fashion -- perhaps to extract some data from webpages that isn't available in a more machine-friendly format.
-This _scraping_ of webpages is a valuable (if sometimes maliciously applied) skill that can be valuable to many kinds of software engineers and data scientists.
+This _scraping_ of webpages is a valuable (if sometimes maliciously applied) skill that can be useful to many kinds of software engineers and data scientists.
 This exercise talks you through some applications of one of the most common frameworks, a Python library called BeautifulSoup.